Sinead plops on my comfortable mattress and extends his arms with a satisfied smile.

 Pouring water is soothing, a task that was listed as a ‘ladylike activity’ by that book on good manners I read twenty years and a lifetime ago.
 Perhaps there is some truth to it.
 You can also throw the metal sprinkler at someone’s head in a pinch.

 Once I am done, I step out and take the report that Margaret hands me.
 Some issues, mostly negotiating new contracts, have been solved by Sinead while others by their respective managers.
 I note in passing that Kitty banished a girl for theft.
-Harrington had to break the arm of patron and Sullivan made a fuss, but could not press the matter.
+Harrington had to break the arm of a patron and Sullivan made a fuss, but could not press the matter.
 Ah, something interesting.
 There is a suspicious group of men camping a few miles down the road who have been coming to town to buy supplies and inquire about some escaped criminal woman.
 They have a precise description.
 I’ll handle that one myself.

 I walk down the stairs.
 Tonight, I wear a comfortable riding gown in royal blue as well as a scarf of the same color.
 John is waiting, as usual, at the bottom of the stairs.
 When he sees my attire, he greets me with his big, ugly smile.